Hollywood always chases its last hit, and though it has had few hits as massively influential as Star Wars: A New Hope.

 Star Wars Holiday Special (1978)

-One of the most transparent Star Wars knock-off cash grabs of all time was perpetrated by the studio itself, in a stunningly ill-conceived Christmas special featuring proliferating Wookie relatives and very little plot.
+One of the most transparent Star Wars cash grabs of all time came from within Fox itself in a stunningly ill-conceived Christmas special featuring proliferating Wookie relatives and very little plot.
 Art Carney, Diahann Carroll, Jefferson Starship and Harvey Korman vie to be the most thoroughly incongruous guest stars, while Harrison Ford, Mark Hamill, and Carrie Fisher all look as if they would give their blaster arms to be absolutely anywhere else.

 Ridley Scott said he was directly inspired to make Alien after he saw Star Wars, and the influence is easy to see in the visual style.
-There’d be no Nostromo without Star Wars’ dirty robots and clunky, filth-grimed Millenium Falcon, and the visceral ichor of Frank Oz’s muppet cantina squishes through the acid veins of Scott’s xenomorph.
+There’d be no Nostromo without Star Wars’ dirty robots and clunky, filth-grimed Millenium Falcon.

 Battle Beyond the Stars (1980)

 Low-budget hack master Roger Corman figured that the best way to do a Star Wars rip-off was to rip off the things Lucas had ripped off, but more blatantly.
-And by gum it works.
-Battle Beyond the Stars is the Star Wars via The Magnificent Seven via Seven Samurai space western you never knew you needed.
+And by gum, it works.
+Battle Beyond the Stars is the Star Wars via The Magnificent Seven via Seven Samurai space western the world didn't know it needed

 Dünyayı Kurtaran Adam (The Man Who Saved the World) (1982)